- Getting an SOU Account

 For maximum safety and security, you should store your important documents on your Personal (P:) or, in the case of faculty and staff, your Department (S:) drive.
 These drives are backed up frequently, so if you ever lose or accidentally delete a file or folder, we can usually recover it for you.
-You can access your network drives from any computer on-campus or remotely by using our OwnCloud service.
+These Drives can only be accessed from off-campus via 'RemoteDesktop' and/or 'VirtualLab'.
+Please click the apropriate link on the Remote Access knowledge base to find out how to connect to these services.

 G Suite is a suite of cloud programs from Google including Google Drive, email, Sites, Groups, Chat, and Calendar.
 Employees and students interested in learning more about these apps should visit the G Suite Learning Center.

 The Department of Information Technology can create mailing lists (Google Groups) and shared email addresses for departments, programs, and official student organizations.
-Interested parties should contact their Computing Coordinator or submit an online request.
+Interested parties should contact their Computing Coordinator or submit an online request for a new mailing list or shared email account.

 We have approximately 60 student-use printers in our labs around campus.
 Most of these printers directly charge student accounts for print jobs.
-To check your printing account and current charges, follow the instructions here.
-If you encounter problems printing and need to request a refund, click here for the procedure.
+You must have a positive balance on your printing account in order to be able to print, you can check your printing account and current charges and request a refund for erroneous print jobs resulting from technical malfunctions at any time by visiting printing.sou.edu.